Thirsty? 6 Must-Follow Rules for Choosing Your BeveragesArticle posted in: Diet & Nutrition

 6. Make flavor-filled, fruity tea—in the pot or on your porch.

 If you haven’t visited your grocery store’s tea aisle in a while, you’re in for a treat: There are shelves and shelves of bags infused with orange, blueberry, raspberry and other sweet flavors that stand on their own—and without calories.
-If it’s green tea, it will also provide bonus health benefits: A 2006 study from the Journal of the American Medical Association found that people who drank four or more cups of green tea daily reduced their risk of stroke and cardiovascular disease by 20 percent when compared to those who rarely drink it.
+If it’s green tea, it will also provide bonus health benefits: According to a study, published in the Journal of the American Medical Association, people who drank four or more cups of green tea daily reduced their risk of stroke and cardiovascular disease by 20 percent when compared to those who rarely drink it.